-Basu's primary interest is in teaching students to look analytically at the diversity and the complexity of the world and to understand the many injustices and deprivations that underlies some of this diversity.
-For example, her course on Theories of Reproduction (DSOC4210) uses the example of birth rates and reproductive practices to illustrate the enormous variations in human behavior between countries and regions as well as between sub-groups of the population within a single country or region, reflecting differences in socioeconomic levels, social structures, kinship patterns and political systems.
-In courses such as ‘Inequalities in Health and Survival’ (DSOC4100) and 'Gender and Health' (DSOC 4230), she also challenge students to evaluate which differences are preventable; that is, they are not a result of biological, unchangeable differences between different groups of people.
-Instead, social organization, unequal power relationships, unequal access to resources, and political commitment.
+Professor Basu's teaching focus has been on analyzing the demographic diversity and the complexity of the world and understanding the many injustices and deprivations that underlie some of this diversity.
+For example, her course on Theories of Reproduction (DSOC4210) used the example of birth rates and reproductive practices to illustrate the enormous variations in reproductive behavior between countries and regions as well as between sub-groups of the population within a single country or region, reflecting differences in socioeconomic levels, social structures, kinship patterns and political systems.
+In courses such as Inequalities in Health and Survival (DSOC4100), Population Dynamics (DSOC2010) and Gender and Health (DSOC 4230), she challenges students to evaluate which inequalities are preventable because they reflect social organization, unequal power relationships, unequal access to resources, and political commitment.

 “And now it is Zika, Sex and Reproductive Health”, Economic and Political Weekly, 2016. (with S. Desai), “Middle Class Dreams: The Rise of One Child Families in India”, Asian Population Studies, 2016

 (with K. Basu), “The prospects for an imminent demographic dividend in Africa: The case for cautious optimism, in Célestin Monga and Justin Yifu Lin (eds), The Oxford Handbook of Africa and Economics: Context and Concepts, Oxford, Oxford University Press, 2015.